 Key Deadlines to Remember

-- The maintenance logbook: A register detailing maintenance history and planned work
+- The maintenance logbook: a register detailing maintenance history and planned work

 The Contingency Fund: Your Top Priority